 There’s an infographic making waves right now in the LinkedIn community that illustrates the demand for a more connected, innovative, and adaptive workplace.
 Put simply, The Evolution of the Employee illustrates the needs of a new generational workforce.
 Driven by applications like Slack and Google Drive, online remote working, and paperless office policies, it’s clear the future of good business is online, collaborative, and adaptive—and video workflow is no exception.

-It’s no surprise that video has become the new document; it is extremely effective at converting, educating, training, and entertaining viewers.
+It’s no surprise that video has become the new document; it is extremely effective at at converting, educating, training, and entertaining viewers.
 However, keeping up with the company-wide demand for video content is challenging for internal video teams who often feel bogged down by complex, clunky processes.

 So the question is: how do businesses future-proof their video workflow to: 1.
 Scale video production and; 2.
 Ensure their teams are happy, efficient, and collaborative?